Java

 C++

-For integration your C++ code choose the platform you will use for Æthernet client.
-All available options listed below
+To integrate your C++ code, choose the platform for the Æthernet client from the options below

 Desktop

-C++ Æthernet client library provided as a github repository which you are free to clone/submodule or copy near your project.
-We currently use CMake as a build system, but another popular one would be added in future.
+C++ Æthernet client library is provided as a GitHub repository which you are free to clone/submodule or copy near your project.
+We currently use CMake as a build system, more will be added in future

-1. Add an aether-cleint-cpp to your project as a submodule
+1. Add aether-cleint-cpp to your project as a submodule.
+Run in console:

 git submodule add ‘https://github.com/aethernetio/aether-client-cpp.git’